 What if there were NPI reductions with no vaccination?

 In my previous blog post on April 14th, I showed case UK954 for 2021 NPI relaxations without vaccination, and the model responded with runaway rates of growth for cases and deaths.
-I won’t repeat that here, as it is an unrealistic case in terms of prudent public policy, but it is available to view in Chart 303 in my April 14th blog post.
+I won’t repeat that here; as I said then, it is an unrealistic case in terms of prudent public policy, but it is available to view in Chart 303 in my April 14th blog post

 Differences in group outcomes